lebpac/lebpac.github.io/programs.md

 {: .message-highlight}

 ## Winter 2024
 _For January to March 2025 all classes will be in the Music Room.
-Program providers can't rent the gym as it is being used for VSB basketball.
-We will add choir information when it is available._
+Program providers can't rent the gym as it is being used for VSB basketball._

 |Day| Monday    | Tuesday    | Wednesday     | Thursday |